rapyuta-robotics/rclUE/README.md

 4. within the Unreal Editor: Edit->Plugins, search and enable for `rclc`
 5. change the world settings to use meters as units instead of the default centimeters
 6. Example_BP_PubSub.mp4 shows how to build a PubSub example using Blueprint

-## How to install this plugin (Ubuntu 18):
-Development switched from Ubuntu18+noetic to Ubuntu20+foxy - please refer to the Ubuntu 20 and adapt it

 ## Windows is currently unsupported